craigmateo/courses/HUMANITIES/Thought_Experiments/assignment.md

-# Peer-graded Assignment: Design your own thought experiment
+# Assignment: Design your own thought experiment

 T​o show that you can use your imagination in the philosophical way, you have to write a Socratic dialogue in which, firstly, a philosophically relevant notion is conceptually analyzed, and subsequently, a thought experiment is described that functions as a counterexemple to that analysis.